dnechv/dnechv/README.md

 - **StudyPlanner** — an AI-assisted study planning app (in progress)

 ### Tools I use
-Python · Xcode · VS Code · Pandas
+Python · Xcode · VS Code

 ### Goals
 To build solid, real-world applications while growing into a Project Manager role in software development.